Masanbat12/Election_Code/README.md

 3. Run `mvn clean install` to install dependencies.

 ## Running the Application
-Execute `Main.java` to start the application.
+Execute the files in the src package: `main.java`OR 'ElectionGUI.java' to start the application.
 Follow the on-screen instructions to vote.
 The results are displayed in a pie chart, and the winner is announced afterward.

 ## Contributing